Epidemiology of varicella-zoster virus infection: Chickenpox

 The epidemiology of varicella has changed dramatically since the introduction of the varicella vaccine in 1995.
 In the United States, routine childhood immunization has reduced disease incidence, complications, hospital admissions, and deaths in children and in the general population, indicating strong herd immunity.
 Similar immunization programs have been adopted by several other countries, including Uruguay, Germany, Taiwan, Canada, and Australia .

 This topic will address the morbidity and mortality of varicella infection prior to and after immunization.
 The clinical manifestations and management of varicella are discussed elsewhere.
-(See "Clinical features of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention chickenpox (primary varicella infection)" and "Prevention and control of varicella-zoster virus in hospitals" and "Varicella-zoster virus infection in pregnancy".)
+(See "Clinical features of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella (chickenpox) infection" and "Vaccination for the prevention of chickenpox (primary varicella infection)" and "Prevention and control of varicella-zoster virus in hospitals" and "Varicella-zoster virus infection in pregnancy".)

 EPIDEMIOLOGY OF VARICELLA PRIOR TO VACCINE